If only you could get a facial every day. But who has the time and money for that? Instead, try these DIY beauty hacks for skin.

 Ready to get eggy?

-To give it a try, this Australian lifestyle blog for kids recommends mixing an egg white, 2 tbsp of honey and 3 tbsp of clay mud together.
+To give it a try, mix an egg white, 2 tbsp of honey and 3 tbsp of clay mud together.

 The blogger recommends applying these ingredients on your face and neck and leaving it on until it’s completely dry.
 Once dry, then you can rinse your face with cold water.